larseggert/bcp45bis/draft-eggert-bcp45bis.md

 # Acknowledgements
 {: numbered="no"}

+Susan R. Harris authored {{?RFC3005}}, which this document replaces.
+In addition to many technical contributions to the IETF, Susan authored a number of other foundational documents, such as the original "IETF Guidelines for Conduct"
+{{?RFC3184}} and the original "Tao of the IETF" {{?RFC3160}}.
+Susan R. Harris passed away in early 2022.
+This document is dedicated to her memory, as a small token of appreciation of her many contributions.

-The following people have made contributions to this document:
+The following people have made other contributions to this document:

 - Adrian Farrel
 - Barry Leiba